pierresouza/pierresouza/README.md

   <br>

-- 🔭 I’m currently working on [React Hook Form](https://github.com/pierresouza/hookformTS)
+- 🔭 I’m currently working on: [React Hook Form](https://github.com/pierresouza/hookformTS)

-- 🌱 I’m currently learning javascript, ReactJs and ReactTS
+- 🌱 I’m currently learning: javascript, ReactJs and ReactTS

-- ❓ Ask me about anything about hardware and games
+- ❓ Ask me about: anything about hardware and games

-- ⚡ Fun fact: I learn about hardware first and two yers later discover the world of programming
+- ⚡ Fun fact: I learn about hardware first and two years later discover the world of programming

 <br/>